 Hello!
-My name is Jonas, I am an entrepreneur focused on the areas of AI and robotics.
-My passion is in building a better world using technology!
+I’m Jonas, an entrepreneur with a focus on AI and robotics.
+My passion lies in leveraging technology to create a better world.

-I have had the privilege of being recognized by some of the largest forums in the field – I am a recipient of the MIT Technology Review’s 35 Under 35 Award for pioneering Technologists and LinkedIn’s NextWave Award for rising entrepreneurs.
-I have several US patents in the domains of machine perception and robotics.
+I’m honored to have received recognition from esteemed forums in the field, including the MIT Technology Review’s 35 Under 35 Award for pioneering technologists and LinkedIn’s NextWave Award for emerging entrepreneurs.
+Additionally, I hold several US patents in machine perception and robotics.

 PUBLICATIONS AND PATENTS (First and Anchor Author):